goupaz/techbrains/README.md

 |17|Ayka Agayeva|IT Manager|Google|B.S.: University of Texas in Arlington (TX, USA); American University (Baku)|[Link](https://www.linkedin.com/in/ayka.agayeva/)|[Video](|USA|

 © 2020 GOUP.
 All Rights Reserved.

+## Use Cases

+### UC01 - Delicious food & Successful career

+#### Requirements
+- Knowledge & experience = ingredients
+- The money spend on ingredients = health variables(late sleep, long work hours etc.), time and cost(spend on trainings, commute etc.)

+#### Conclusion
+- Right receipt makes food delicious!
+  - Which ingredient in which quality = X technology in junior level
+  - Which ingredient what time = X coding language, after Y one
+  - Which ingredient how much = 2 years in X company

+### UC02 - Tribal Leadership
+There are 5 stages of community mindset:
+- All life sucks
+- My life sucks
+- I am great, others suck
+- We are great as community, others suck
+- Life is great!

+The success of community is measured, not based on individual level, but rather the majority of it in which stage.

+Note: For great TedTalk please check this [link](https://www.youtube.com/watch?v=xTkKSJSqU-I)

 ## About Us